Prerequisites

 // billing.actual_cost shows the final charge

 Copy the code — free API key.
-VeriRouteIntel includes 10 free lookups on signup.
+VeriRouteIntel includes a free API sandbox.
 No credit card required.

 Get your free API keyFrequently Asked Questions